codecov/standards/README.md

   * Unit tests are run
   * A coverage report is generated (should not vary from commit to commit)
   * Coverage is uploaded to Codecov
-  * A script ensures that Codecov's API returns the right coverage
+  * A script ensures that Codecov's API returns the right coverage percentage

 If all of these details check out, then Codecov's processing for that lanaguage is working as intended.
 The results of all of these builds are aggregated in the table above.